Falcion/Patternugit/.husky/README.md

 ## Problems within setup or usage

-Problems can be separated in three categories: ones with WSL, ones with HUSKY itself and ones with OS/desktop clients of GIT.
+Problems can be separated in three categories: ones with WSL, ones with HUSKY itself and ones with OS/desktop clients of Git.

-- If NPM/NODE does not work in the WSL on your machine:\
+- If npm/Node does not work in the WSL on your machine:\
   <https://github.com/microsoft/WSL/issues/4249/>
-- If NPM/NPX not found message appears:\
+- If npx/npx not found message appears:\
   <https://github.com/desktop/desktop/issues/12562>

 > [!Tip]